fxnnxc/fxnnxc.github.io/_study/mastering_nlp.md

 * Construction of few-shot examples
     * (random) GPT3: superGLUE use 32 randomly sampled examples in the training set for all tasks.
     * (context) GPT3: MultiRC, WSC uses same problem in the context

+## Todo

+* Make Few-shot sampling code in training
+* Evaluation Code with few-shot learning with few-shot learning